1983 West Bank fainting epidemic: Accusations and political backdrop

-Palestinian officials accused Israelis—either the government or settlers—of using "chemical warfare" to either drive them out of the West Bank or to sterilize their young women.
+Palestinian officials suggested the epidemic was the result of "chemical warfare" by the Israeli government or Israeli settlers, with the aim of driving Palestinians out of the West Bank or sterilizing their young women.
 PLO Chairman Yasser Arafat alleged it was part of a "planned and systematic crime against our people."
 Some Israeli officials accused the Palestinians of using poison to provoke mass demonstrations.

 The Christian Science Monitor reported that events earlier in March had "produced a pervasive atmosphere of distrust throughout the West Bank.
 West Bankers' fears are fanned by statements like that of Deputy Speaker of the Knesset (parliament) Meir Cohen... who said in mid-March that Israel had made a fatal mistake when it did not drive 200,000 to 300,000 Arabs of the West Bank across the river Jordan in the 1967 war."
 The Monitor reported that "expulsion of Arabs from the West Bank has been advocated by the Kach movement of American-born Rabbi Meir Kahane, active on the West Bank" and that the outbreak came amid a "major Israeli settlement drive," creating an environment in which Palestinians were ready to believe they were being poisoned by Israel.

 On March 29, 1983, the Deputy Permanent Observer of the Palestine Liberation Organization to the United Nations Hasan Abdul Rahman sent a letter to the President of the UN Security Council in which he charged that the fainting spells were caused by Israeli poisoning.
 Rahman wrote that a "sulfurous powder" was found at two schools, and that a coke bottle containing a "noxious substance" and "emitting fumes" was found at a third school.
-He concluded "it is without question that a new phase in Israel's campaign of genocide against the Palestinian people has been launched."
+He concluded "it is without question that a new phase in Israel's campaign of genocide against the Palestinian people has been launched".

 Brigadier Shlomo Iliya, the head of Israel's military administration in the West Bank, said on April 5 that his men had arrested a number of Palestinians, insisting that "political agitators" were behind the outbreak.
 He told a press conference that "Palestinian student organizations and other political bodies were behind the illness."

 The Israeli government was of two minds about what was going on at the time of the epidemic.
 While Baruch Modan, the director general of Israel's health ministry believed they were "dealing with a case of mass hysteria rooted in the tense anti-Israeli climate in the occupied West Bank," Brig.
 Iliya said "we tend to think it was all provocation designed to stir up the normally quiet Jenin streets."
 Not all military officials agreed with him.
 Brig.
 Gen. Moshe Revah, head of the Israeli army's medical corps, acknowledged that 10 Israeli soldiers in Jenin had fallen ill, while two wearing gas masks had not.
-"Border patrolman are not immune from such phenomena."